jordan01236/jordan01236.github.io/index.md

 <big><big><big>About Me</big></big></big>
 <hr>
 <br>
 <p>Hello!
 I'm Jordan, a cybersecurity enthusiast focused on hacking platforms like HackTheBox and TryHackMe.
-I love solving challenges, learning new techniques.
-I am currently working towards my OSCP certification.</p>
+I love solving challenges and learning new techniques.</p>
 <br>
 <p>This website/blog is going to mainly cover machines on HackTheBox and TryHackMe.</p>
 <br>